sanjeebingit/sbhattarai.com.np/content/r/intro/_index.md

 * It provides many statistical techniques (such as statistical tests, classification, clustering and data reduction)
 * It is a great resource for data analysis, data visualization, data science and machine learning
 * It has many packages (libraries of functions) that can be used to solve different and very specific problems
+* R is usually operated trough R-scripts, which is the code in R describing and executing the calculus to be done.
+This code is a text file which can be read by all text editing software.